Akarshan-Jaiswal/Project_ALBA/wiki/week2.md

 - [x] Choosing most suitable dataset: selected the Scottish Index of Multiple Deprivation (SIMD) available datasets

-- >        -chose two datasets namely; SIMD 2016 and SIMD 2020
+- >        -chose two datasets, namely; SIMD 2016 and SIMD 2020

 - [x] Gathered all available data for SIMD 2016 and 2020